LinardFernandes/E-Pharmacy-Website/README.md

 Feel free to fork this repository and submit pull requests.
 Contributions are welcome.

 ## License
-This project is open-source and available under the MIT License.
+This project is open-source and free to use.
+Feel free to modify and distribute it as needed.